 It was in this year of 1672 that the Lyon Register (officially known as the Public Register of All Arms and Bearings in Scotland), on which the Lord Lyon records all Scotland’s coats of arms, was initiated by the Scottish Parliament under King James VI of Scotland.
 This was done to ensure all carrying arms, had the legal right to do so under Scottish law.

-Although arms existed for our family well before 1672 from the time of the Chiefly Line of Mouswald, the Carruthers of Holmains Arms, the ones we have all come to recognise, were only recorded on the register by John Carruthers, 9th of Holmains, in that year.
+Although arms existed for our family well before 1672 and from before the time of the Chiefly Line of Mouswald, the Carruthers of Holmains Arms, the ones we have all come to recognise, were only recorded on the register by John Carruthers, 9th of Holmains, when the Lyon Act was enforced

 What is a crest